bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/cancer/mapping_and_rearrangements/rearrangements.md

 Navigate to the genomic location `9:14,205,626-14,206,175`.
 This region contains a small deletion that lumpy-sv found.
-Right-click on an alignment and select 'view as pairs' If you hover or click on one of the reads that is colored red you can view its insert size.
-You will notice many of the pairs have an insert size over 600bp.
+You can right-click on an alignment and select 'view as pairs' to have IGV draw a line linking the two ends of a read.
+If you hover or click on one of the reads that is colored red you can view its insert size.
+You will notice many of the pairs have a larger-than-expected insert size.
 These 'stretched' pairs support the deletion.
 The coverage track in IGV shows the deleted region has lower coverage, increasing our confidence in the call.
+It is very likely this is a true deletion.

 Navigate to `9:108,329,845-108,347,463` to view a second, larger, deletion.